thelonewolf39/My-Game/README.md

 > ⚠️ iOS support may come in the future once there’s an official App Store release, but there is **no way to play on iOS directly right now**.

+## 💙 Our Promise to Players

+*MyGame* will always remain free to play.
+There will never be microtransactions, pay-to-win systems, or manipulative monetization.
+We want players to enjoy the game without feeling exploited.
+Any future updates or versions will honor this principle.